dwagmi/ballsacrossyourface/README.md

 There is a 50% chance that a 'waver' is rewarded with some Rinkeby test ETH.

-This app was built by following Buildspace's Solidity/Ethereum course - https://buildspace.so/solidity, with some personal adjustments later on.
+This app was built by following Buildspace's Solidity/Ethereum course - https://buildspace.so/solidity.

 ## Front end
 - React